Install xNIC on Linux

 Prior to installing the xNIC, the user may need to verify the authenticity of swXtch.io's installer files.
 While it is not a necessary step in the installation process, it is still an available option to users with security protocols that require files to be validated.

-After downloading the swxtch-xnic-install.sh file on your VM, run the following steps:
+After downloading the swxtch-xnic-install.sh file on the VM, run the following steps:

-1. Download the public key from swXtch.io using the following command on your VM:
+1. Download the public key from swXtch.io using the following command on the VM:

 curl https://services.swxtch.io/assets/sig_public.pem